- Charlie Slavin Research Fund

-Support for Honors students working on their theses.
-Up to $500 is available for each successful applicant.
+Support for Honors students conducting undergraduate research.
+Up to $200 is available for each successful applicant.
 Two grant cycles each year.

 - Bernard Lown Thesis Fellowships

 Support for students who are writing Honors theses that intersect with the life and work of Dr. Lown ’42, Nobel Peace Prize laureate in 1985.

 Support for students who are writing Honors theses that have a connection to medicine and the work ethic exemplified by Dr. Reed ’72, the first woman to become a member of the American Board of Thoracic Surgery.

 Support for students who are writing Honors theses that explore Maine’s natural environment or rich history.

 - Rendle A. Jones ’65 and Patricia K. Jones ’65 Thesis Fellowship Support for students who express an interest in legal service in the public arena.
 A preference will be offered for students who wish to explore through qualitative and quantitate research the history of the law or current affairs related to public health & human services, community development, and conservation issues or policy issues on a wide range of topics.

 Undergraduate Research in Comparative Functional Genomics

 Opportunities for Honors College students from second-year through fourth-year who are interested in hands-on, cutting-edge research in functional genomics.
 These include summer fellowships, academic year support for third- and fourth-year students, and a very successful course taught at Mount Desert Island Biological Laboratory each year during spring break.

 Each year, the Honors College brings twenty or so students to this event.
 Students participate in the academic discourse of the conference while exploring an interesting U.S. city.
 Past conferences have been held in Chicago, Denver, San Antonio, Philadelphia, Atlanta, St. Louis, Salt Lake City, and Washington, D.C.